 He was one of the driving forces to help the district secure a bond that paid for three brand new school buildings, new athletic fields and a new administrative building.
 This not only gave the community a brand-new look but has helped students succeed academically and athletically.

 Dr. Fuschetto has held high expectations, not only for himself, but also for all his staff and students.
 He has rebuilt the curriculum in every subject at each school to align with the state standards and has helped introduce technology as a way for students to learn and master new skills.
-Not only has he focused on his students work, but he has helped his teachers improve their own planning by using early release days for training, extra time for teacher preparations and sometimes team building exercises.
+Not only has he focused on his student’s work, but he has helped his teachers improve their own planning by using early release days for training, extra time for teacher preparations and sometimes team building exercises.

-Entering his last year of working for the district has left Fuschetto reminiscing on decade of work “I am so proud of all my students past and present.
+Entering his last year of working for the district has left Fuschetto reminiscing on a decade of work “I am so proud of all my students past and present.
 I did the best I could for them.”
 Fuschetto noted.
 He plans on traveling more and spending more time with family once he enters retirement.

 “Thank you for your years of service, your dedication to students and your unwavering quest for excellence,” Jim Wilson stated.
 “The Demont Award requires high moral character, compassion for children and positive contributions to education, you have excelled in all three areas.”